 He was founding CEO of Universities Australia.
 Prior to that he was Professor of Public Policy at ANU and the Australia and New Zealand School of Government.
 He is a Monash and Harvard graduate and has held academic posts in Australia and overseas including at Harvard and Cambridge and at La Trobe and Macquarie Universities.

 He has produced a significant number of books, academic papers and government and consultancy reports.
 He has worked in and for government, including as chair of various Australian government bodies such as the National Population Council and the Economic Planning Advisory Commission, and he has chaired public inquiries regarding population issues, immigration, and infrastructure financing and was a member of the Faulkner inquiry into child care and Co-Commissioner of the Productivity Commission's Stocktake of Micro-economic Reform.
-He is a Board member of CEDA and Chair of CEDA's Council on Economic Policy.
+He was a Board member of CEDA and founding Chair of CEDA's Council on Economic Policy.